Get the party started with this incredible homemade olive dip.

 Olive lovers rejoice!
 Now you can enjoy both flavors of the delicate taste of black olives along with the salty, tangy bite of a green olives mixed together as one delectable dip.

 Creamy rich cream cheese and butter blended with with the savory saltiness of the olives makes for the perfect appetizer spread!
 Delicious served with crackers, breads, crostini and vegetables.
+This olive dip will be the hit of the appetizer table at your next get-together.

 Olive Dip Recipe